fgeorgatos/HPCBIOS/HPCBIOS_07-03.rst

 responsibility of each user of the GNU compilers to create the libraries that they require for their GNU compiled software.

-LLVM is another open source compiler of general interest, not so much for HPC purposes but rather for cross-checking compiled code.
+Clang/LLVM is another open source compiler of general interest, not so much for HPC purposes but rather for cross-checking compiled code.
 Finally, TCC may be used in scripting efforts, via the convenience of C.